rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

    todo: depends on literal types, maybe issues can occur for now

-Union types normalization allows minimizing the number of types within a union type, while keeping the type's safety.
+Union types normalization allows minimizing the number of types within a union type, while keeping the type safety.
 Some types can also be replaced for more general types.

 Formally, union type ``T``:sub:`1` | ... | ``T``:sub:`N`, where ``N`` > 1, can be